 Tip #02: The magic of real-world inspiration

-Placing the inspiration on real-world examples is one of the best ways to improve character animation especially when animating faces.
+Placing the inspiration on real-world examples is one of the best ways to improve character animation especially when animating faces using Computer facial animation for best results.
 There are several techniques to do it.
 Animators can use their own face as references to know the way face moves while delivering dialogs.
 There are also some animators who use the facial expressions of voiceover artists as a reference to animate the characters.